frbattid/iotp-ckan-converter/README.md

 # iotp-ckan-converter
 Tool for converting CKAN's DataStore-based data in CKAN's FileStore-based data.

 Given a resource with an associated DataStore, three new resources are added, having each one an associated file in the FileStore.
-Those files are serializations of the data within the original DataStore, in these three formats:
+Those files are serializations of the data within the original DataStore, in the following three formats:

 * Json
 * CSV